 The name Farmesword first arose amongst the Anglo-Saxon tribes of Britain.
 It is derived from their having lived at Farnworth, a parish, in the union of Bolton, hundred of Salford, south division of Lancashire.

 Early Origins of the Farmesword family

 The surname Farmesword was first found in Lancashire at Farnworth, a small hamlet within about two miles of Bolton.
 Now part of Greater Manchester, Farnworth dates back to 1185 when it was first listed as Farnewurd.
 Literally the place name means "enclosure where ferns grow," from the Old English words "fearn" + "worth."

 Another reference states: "This place probably derives its name from the AngloSaxon word Fearn; the fern plant formerly overran the land, and still grows abundantly in the neighbourhood. " Other spelling variants for the hamlet in these early years included Farneworth and Farnewrth in 1278; and Ffornword in 1282.

 There is another Farnworth in Cheshire in the Borough of Halton, and this latter town was also influential in the family's history as Leising de Farnewurd was listed there in the Pipe Rolls of 1185.

 Early History of the Farmesword family

 This web page shows only a small excerpt of our Farmesword research.
-Another 71 words (5 lines of text) covering the years 1650 and 1666 are included under the topic Early Farmesword History in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) covering the years 1650, 1666, 1651 and 1652 are included under the topic Early Farmesword History in all our PDF Extended History products and printed products wherever possible.

 Farmesword Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Farmesword has appeared include Fanworth, Farnworth, Farnworthy, Farnsworth, Farnesworth and many more.

 Early Notables of the Farmesword family (pre 1700)

-Migration of the Farmesword family to the New World and Oceana
+Migration of the Farmesword family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Farmesword arrived in North America very early: Thomas and Susannah Farnsworth who settled in New Jersey with their two children and servants in 1677; John Farnsworth who settled in Boston Massachusetts in 1764.